MicrosoftDocs/win32/desktop-src/Power/wm-power.md

 ---
-Description: Notifies applications that the system, typically a battery-powered personal computer, is about to enter a suspended mode. ms.assetid: ceaa5ca4-799e-4801-96cd-aeea3dfd7d52
+description: Notifies applications that the system, typically a battery-powered personal computer, is about to enter a suspended mode. ms.assetid: ceaa5ca4-799e-4801-96cd-aeea3dfd7d52
 title: WM_POWER message (WinUser.h)
 ms.topic: reference